akash-network/docs/deploy/chia-on-akash.md

 ## Waiting for bids...

-If Akashlytics hangs on "Waiting for Bids" that could be an indication that all providers are full at the moment.
+If Cloudmos hangs on "Waiting for Bids" that could be an indication that all providers are full at the moment.
 The recommended fix is to reduce the requested storage amount from `1Ti` to something more reasonable like `768Gi`

 ```
 profiles: